 You can spend years patching stuff together, learning through trial and error.
 But if you’re like most people, you just keep struggling, or worse, feel like a failure.

 Then there’s the simple way.
 You could find someone who’s already been through this and has had years of teaching and helping other parents.

 If you’re serious about finding a solution and enjoying parenthood as you’ve always wanted to, then How to Get Your Child to Listen is for you.

 “What is the How to Get Your Child to Listen workshop?”

 The workshop is a three-part online slide presentation in video format where you’ll discover exactly how to get your kids to listen once and for all.
 Yes, even if it feels like you’ve tried just about everything and still find yourself at your wit’s end.

 I created the workshop based on my blog readers’ feedback about their most common and pressing problem.

-“Who is the workshop for?”
+“What age is the workshop for?”